 To test if your water heater is grounded,

 - look for a metal screw in the junction box.
-Look for a red or black wire.
+It should have a bare copper wire attached for grounding.

-- The red wire on the water heater should be twisted to connect to the black wire from the electricity supply.
+- The red wire on the water heater should be twisted to connect to the red wire from the electricity supply.
+Likewise the black

-- You can also check if the water heater is grounded by looking for a green or red colored grounding screw, which is usually visible on older models.
+- You can also check if the water heater is grounded by looking for a green colored grounding screw, which is usually visible on older models.

 The second way to determine if your water heater is grounded is by checking its breaker.
 If it’s not, then you need to contact your home’s electrical company and have them check it.
 You can also use a multimeter to check the elements.
 You can also try touching the probe to the element screw or the water heater’s tank.
 If you find that one element is grounded, you can repeat steps 3 and 4 on the other connection.
 Once you’ve checked both connections, locate the breaker that controls water heaters.

 Does a water heater have to be off the ground?